MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/france/e-invoicing-fr-get-started.md

 > [!IMPORTANT]
 > The **French Chorus Pro submission (FR)** feature is provided by Microsoft.
 Before it can be used, additional configuration is required, as described in this article.
 For information about how to configure invoicing features and apply changes, see [Work with feature setups](../global/gs-e-invoicing-feature-setup.md).
 For example, in addition to the connection parameters, you can filter specific legal entities so that they are processed in applicability rules.
 By default, the feature is applicable to all legal entities that have a primary address in France.

-1. In the Azure key vault, create secrets and the corresponding reference to them.
-For more information, see [Customer certificates and secrets](../global/e-invoicing-customer-certificates-secrets.md).
 1. Import the latest version of the **French Chorus Pro submission (FR)** globalization feature as described in [Import features from the repository](../global/gs-e-invoicing-import-feature-global-repository.md).
 1. Create a copy of the imported globalization feature, and select your configuration provider.
-For more information, see [Create a Globalization feature](../global/e-invoicing-create-new-globalization-feature.md).
+For more information, see [Create a Globalization feature](../global/gs-e-invoicing-create-new-globalization-feature.md).
 1. On the **Versions** tab, verify that the **Draft** version is selected.
-1. On the **Feature parameters** tab, specify values for the following connection and integration parameters that are required for interoperation with Edicom's API:
+1. On the **Feature parameters** tab, specify values for the following connection and integration parameters that are required for interoperation with Chorus Pro's API:
     - In the **Client ID secret name in the KeyVault** field, select the secret name that you created for the client ID in the key vault.
     - In the **Client Secret secret name in the KeyVault** field, select the secret name you created for the client secret in the key vault.
     - In the **Login service URL** field, cpecify the service URL to connect to.